-Flow allows the creation of an inventory of each company’s applications, defining risk levels, with specific security policies.
+Our DevSecOps platform allows the creation of an inventory of each company’s applications, defining risk levels, with specific security policies.

 This type of control allows companies to classify their assets by criticality focused on the business – which, in case of vulnerability corrections, can allow greater attention to the most priority assets to the business, without only focusing on the criticality of such vulnerabilities.